Some time ago I had the chance to meet and spend some time with a fellow barefooter from New Zealand whom

 going barefoot in Hawaii which details my

-personal experience while living in Hawaii.
+personal experiences while living in Hawaii, and

 If you support going barefoot and like this site, please